-For the third summer in a row, the Office of International Programs (OIP) in the College of Agricultural, Consumer and Environmental Sciences (ACES) hosted the Fulbright Junior Faculty Development Program from Lebanon for a 10-week training program in rural and economic development.
+For the third year in a row, the Office of International Programs (OIP) in the College of Agricultural, Consumer and Environmental Sciences (ACES) hosted the Fulbright Junior Faculty Development Program from Lebanon for a 10-week training program in rural and economic development.

 This year’s seven scholars participated in an ambitious program that included research mentoring provided by University of Illinois faculty as well as instructional training for teaching provided by the University of Illinois’ Center for Innovation in Teaching and Learning (CITL).
 The scholars also attended cultural events and interacted with campus administration and community groups to gain a fuller understanding of American society and of our institutions of higher education.

 At the closing ceremony and poster session, the scholars presented individual projects, provided an overview of higher education in Lebanon, and thanked the campus community for its hospitality.

 Beyond the research conducted and teaching skills gained, the scholars noted the hospitality extended by the University of Illinois community.